vfzac/sap_mm/README.md

    financial supply chain management, treasury management, performance management, and compliance management functions in a single, integrated solution

+* SAP terms
+  - Customer Relationship Management (CRM)
+    * concept of making the customer the focus and its business processes
+  - Production
+    * SAP supports development and execution of efficient production plans

 * Procurement Cycle